ecaha/mikrok8s-hyperv/things/kubevirt.md

 ```

 ## Test empheral VM

 We will not touch persistent storage yet.
-We wnat know, if kubevirt works and is capable of running precreated image.
-We expect virtctl is called from actual ($pwd) directory.
+We want know, if kubevirt works and is capable of running precreated image.
+We expect virtctl is called from actual ($pwd) directory in following code snippets.

 ```Powershell
 kubectl apply -f https://kubevirt.io/labs/manifests/vm.yaml